APoodle/NFL-Big-Data-Bowl-2025/README.md

 ![image](https://raw.githubusercontent.com/APoodle/NFL-Big-Data-Bowl-2025/refs/heads/main/pics/Demo%20v.85.png)

-Day 6: Need to flip the plays that are going from right to left to the other way so it looks more uniform
+Day 6: Was finally able to flip the plays going to the left, so that all plays look like they are going to the right (no idea if I should flip it upside down or not yet).
+Now I can worry about making a heatmap.